Climate-CAFE/.github/README.md

-# BUSPH-HSPH Climate CAFE RCC - GitHub Organization Profile
+# BUSPH-HSPH CAFE RCC GitHub Organization Profile
 This is the public profile repository for the Climate-CAFE GitHub Organization.